IP Reputation Service

 Each Avi Controller cluster pulls the database through the Pulse service and updates all Service Engines as part of the normal configuration process.

-Webroot publishes the new IP reputation base database twice every day.
+WebRoot publishes the new IP reputation database every day.
 In addition to that, there are updates to the database published every few minutes.

 The database consists of the following two types of files: